 Fish are also plentiful here.
 The easiest place to spot fish is the Kelah Sanctuary in Lubuk Tenor where you can feed them and see schools of fish in the dry season.

 Other animals include wild boar, lorises, water buffalo, macaques, deer and much more.
-Of course, spotting some of these is rarer than others, and you may have to do more Taman Negara jungle trekking to see them.
+Of course, spotting some of these are rarer than others, and you may have to do more Taman Negara jungle trekking to see them.
 The longer you stay and further the trek, the more likely you are to see these animals.

 Where To Stay In Taman Negara, Pahang/Kuala Tahan